 Actual direct uses of Reading from downstream POSSE copies:

 - reverse-syndication / backfeed of activity around the POSSE copy onto your original:

-In addition, keeping a rel-syndication link to the POSSE copy enables deleting it to perform an Update or a Delete action, as described in the following sections.
+In addition, keeping a u-syndication link to the POSSE copy enables deleting it to perform an Update or a Delete action, as described in the following sections.

-If a downstream service allows updates/edits, then when you edit your post, you could propagate that update to the downstream POSSE copy as well.
-(Any existing POSSE destinations that allow this?)
+If a POSSE destination allows updates/edits, then when you edit your post, you could propagate that update to the downstream POSSE copy as well.

 Consider only POSSEing updates to Twitter: